 Also, they offer similar benefits as fresh fruits offer. however, unlike dried fruits, fresh fruits are heavier, bruises easily, and can spoil.
 Drink plenty of water, for it is needed to make up for the extracted water.

 Chex mix is one of the most common cereal mixes which include Chex, pretzels, granola, and dark chocolate.
 Though some avoid mixes which include chocolate as they tend to increase the sugar content, dark chocolate is packed with antioxidants and helps lower blood pressure.
 However, other hard cereals are common when making trail-mix such as cheerios, life, and toasted oats.
 Trail mix is easily stored in small ziplock bags.

-Easily digestible small chewy snack gaining in popularity are energy chews.
+Easily digestible small chewy snacks gaining in popularity are energy chews.
 These take on the texture of gummy products but offer higher amounts of carbs.
-Similar to energy bars these chews are calorically dense providing energy for long periods of time.
-Along with energy bars these are high in sugar content.
-Choosing between these and energy bars comes down to a person’s preference for texture and taste as they offer similar benefits.
+Also, similar to energy bars these chews are calorically dense providing energy for long periods of time.
+Along with energy bars, these are high in sugar content.
+Additionally, choosing between these and energy bars comes down to a person’s preference for texture and taste as they offer similar benefits.

 Some of the densest and most flavorful backpacking foods are energy bars.
 For the more athletic hikers who want to build muscle, protein bars cram as much protein into a bar as possible.
-Rx Bars, Cliff, and Pure Protein are common brands who make these bars.
-Cliff bars are some of the tastiest bars as they come in a variety of flavours with rolled oats.
-These bars focus organic ingredients with a crunch granola texture.
+Rx Bars, Cliff, and Pure Protein are common brands that make these bars.
+Cliff bars are some of the tastiest bars as they come in a variety of flavors with rolled oats.
+These bars focus on organic ingredients with a crunch granola texture.

 Tuna or Salmon Pouches